DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Gout follows a four-stage progression.
 Many people do not know they have gout for years before symptoms start.
 It is important to visit a good podiatrist to lower your chances of developing severe arthritis.
 The stages of gout are listed below:

 - Asymptomatic hyperuricemia: You have high levels of uric acid in your blood, but no symptoms.
 No gout treatment is required at this stage.

 - Acute gout or gouty arthritis: You have sudden attacks of intense pain, mostly at night.
 You may experience swelling in your joints, caused by the uric acid crystal accumulation.
 The symptoms are triggered by stress, another illness or alcohol and drugs.
 You may not have another attack for months or years after the initial attack.

 - Interval or intercritical gout: This is the time between acute attacks when you have no symptoms.

-Treatment also keeps the affected joints from being damaged.
+Treatment aims at preventing the affected joints from further damage.
 A good podiatrist recommends a course of treatment that works for your particular situation.
 Often, the first remedy suggested is to lose weight.

 Other gout treatments include:

 - NSAIDS: Non-steroidal, anti-inflammatory drugs are the most commonly prescribed remedies for the pain and inflammation of gout, but these medicines have no affect on the buildup of uric acid in your body.

 - Corticosteroids: Strong anti-inflammatory hormones, most commonly known as prednisone, bring rapid relief from the pain and inflammation of an attack.
 In a week or so of treatment, you may feel completely better.

 - Colchicine: This medication helps alleviate your symptoms when anti-inflammatories don’t help.
 Your podiatrist or foot doctor in midtown NYC may prescribe this to treat hyperuricemia.